matheusarjc/Fiap-PersonalSite/README.md

 # Personal Website

 This project is a simple, but carefully structured web application that serves as personal portfolio and landing page.
 It demonstrates how to integrate modern technologies (Nuxt 3, Vue 3 with TypeScript and Tailwind CSS) to create a responsive and elegant interface with visual effects such as glass effect (glassmorphism), smooth transitions and blur filters.
+Access here: https://fiap-personal-site.vercel.app

 ---